witenson-cmyk/Umamusume-Pretty-Derby-Manual-AP-World/README.md

   * For Trailmaker, can run until you reach the required point total.

 ## What to Edit Before Playing
-* Number of Support Cards in each Rarity
 * Which Trainees you want to use
   * Make sure to change the item name and location name for career goals completion to the name of the Trainee you want to use
 * Use https://manualforarchipelago.github.io/ManualBuilder to edit AP World